 How do I know if everything is working?

 You can test any domain you have installed Chameleon on and verify that secure data is being received.
 You can do so from the Installation section of your Chameleon Dashboard.

-Unverified requests after verification is enabled will return a 401 error HTTP response.
+Any unverified requests made after the verification is enabled will return a 401 error HTTP response.